 Using sheets for insulation inside walls is a common practice, but using blown-in cellulose for insulating purposes provides better and efficient energy saving catering for each nook and cranny.
 It also has fire resistant properties which makes your house safer.

-Before we run out of water, our houses should have features for its conservation.
+Before we run out of water, our houses should have features for water conservation.
 Making use of rainwater, using efficient appliances like washing machines and dishwashers and faucets and shower heads which are designed to allow less water consumption, are a few tips to conserve this precious resource.

 Recycling the water is also key in saving it.
 Filtration plants in pools and other water bodies allow you to have access to cleaner water for a longer period of time.